talisainen/Scriptor-Jekyll-Theme/_posts/2023-09-26-icl2023-conference.md

 tags: [conference]
 ---

-26th International Conference on Interactive Collaborative Learning and 52^nd IGIP International Conference on Engineering Pedagogy (ICL2023) took place in Madrid on 26-29 September 2023.
-Jaanus Pöial made a presentation „Using telepresence robots for ICT consultancy“, the first author of which was Janika Leoste, and on the covr photo you can see both of them guarding the conference banner.
+26th International Conference on Interactive Collaborative Learning and 52<sup>nd</sup> IGIP International Conference on Engineering Pedagogy (ICL2023) took place in Madrid on 26-29 September 2023.
+Jaanus Pöial made a presentation „Using telepresence robots for ICT consultancy“, the first author of which was Janika Leoste, and on the cover photo you can see both of them guarding the conference banner.

 <!--more-->